Congress refuses to join proposed committee to inquire into Rajya Sabha ruckus

 On August 12, seven Union ministers held a press conference to counter the accusations levelled by the Opposition MPs.
 Union Textiles Minister Piyush Goyal had claimed that it was the Opposition MPs who manhandled the marshals, including a woman officer.

-Both the Lok Sabha and the Rajya Sabha were adjourned sine die (with no appointed date for resumption) two days ahead of the scheduled end of the Monsoon session on August 13.
+Both the Lok Sabha and the Rajya Sabha were adjourned sine die (with no appointed date for resumption), two days ahead of the scheduled end of the Monsoon session on August 13.

 In his letter to Naidu, Kharge said that he was “unequivocally” against the formation of the inquiry committee and that it seemed to be designed to intimidate MPs into silence.